ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/lifetimes/singleton.md

 If you need to use some of the more advanced constructor injection functionality, such as [named argument binding](../constructor-injection/index.md#best-match-named-args), or [specific `ConstructorInfo` binding](../constructor-injection/index.md#with-a-constructorinfo), then you can't use the
-@Rezolver.SingletonTargetContainerExtensions.RegisterSingleton* overload - because that creates the @Rezolver.Targets.ConstructorTarget or
+@Rezolver.TargetContainerExtensions.RegisterSingleton* overload - because that creates the @Rezolver.Targets.ConstructorTarget or
 @Rezolver.Targets.GenericConstructorTarget for you.
 Instead, you will create it yourself and then wrap a
 @Rezolver.Targets.SingletonTarget around it - using either its @Rezolver.Targets.SingletonTarget.%23ctor(Rezolver.ITarget) constructor, or the @Rezolver.Target.Singleton* @Rezolver.ITarget extension method.